Ovechkin moves to 2nd in NHL goals with 802, passing Howe

 AP Hockey Writer

-A video tribute from Howe’s son, Mark, followed.
-Gordie Howe died in 2016 at age 88.
+With a no-look empty-net goal, Ovechkin made more history and moved another step closer to breaking one of hockey’s most hallowed records.

-“We want to congratulate you on such a fantastic achievement,” Mark Howe said.
-“You’ve been a pleasure to watch.”
+Ovechkin scored goals 801 and 802 Friday night to move into second place on the NHL career list.
+After beating Winnipeg Jets goaltender David Rittich in the first period to match Gordie Howe, Ovechkin almost reluctantly scored from just inside the blue line with a minute left to pass “Mr. Hockey.”

-Ovechkin is now 92 goals from tying Wayne Gretzky’s record of 894 that long seemed unapproachable.
+Only Wayne Gretzky with 894 has scored more, and Ovechkin is now 93 goals from breaking a record that has long seemed unapproachable.

-“What he’s done year after year, the consistency, and him being able to produce the way he’s consistently done, it’s pretty remarkable,” said Toronto star Auston Matthews, the NHL’s reigning MVP who scored 60 goals last season.
-“Every year he always plays every game like it’s his last.
-He’s just a horse out there.
-He loves to score goals, and I think that’s been pretty evident throughout his career.
-You can just tell.”
+“Step by step, guys,” Ovechkin said after posing with sons Sergei and Ilya and the milestone pucks.
+“Still a long way.”

-And Ovechkin does not intend on stopping any time soon.
-He’s signed for three more years after this season in hopes of surpassing 894 goals.
+While it will take at least a couple more years to see if it’s possible for Ovechkin to challenge Gretzky, moving past Howe warranted plenty of celebration.
+Fans chanted, “Ovi!
+Ovi!
+Ovi!” throughout Washington’s 4-1 win, never louder than after he hit the empty net.

 Follow AP Hockey Writer Stephen Whyno on Twitter at https://twitter.com/SWhyno